top of page

 Likely reasons include the fact that they were built and shipped from Japan, whereas the front wheel drive was built locally in Ford’s heavily revised Homebush operations.

-But it was the KF the really saw the performance bite start to match the bark.
+But it was the KF that really saw the performance bite start to match the bark.
 Whilst still based on the Mazda Familia/323, the front and rear were redesigned with a move towards more of a coupe shape than the “bubbleback” KC.

 Ford Australia's KF Laser TX-3